H. Keith Thompson: Writing

 In the early post-war years, Thompson worked as a publisher and literary agent (his clients included Fulgencio Batista, Carol II of Romania and Hans-Ulrich Rudel).
-He later become a writer for Journal of Historical Review, with articles including Grand Admiral Karl Doenitz: Last President of a United Germany.
-A subsequent book, Dönitz at Nuremberg: A Re-Appraisal, was also edited by Thompson.
 Thompson was offered a position on the board of policy of the Liberty Lobby, although he turned it down, stating that he only wanted to take one loyalty oath in his life (to Hitler when he joined the SD).